yoyongxuan/tp/docs/DeveloperGuide.md

       Steps 1c1 - 1c2 are repeated until the input is valid.

+      Use case resumes from step 1.

+* 1d.
+Details are not in an acceptable format.
+    * 1d1.
+CadetHQ shows an error message.
+    * 1d2.
+User makes the request again with updated format.

+      Steps 1d1 - 1d2 are repeated until the format is accepted.

-      Use case resumes from step 2.
+      Use case resumes from step 1.

 ___